radapdal/process/webdevelopmentworkflow.md

 >
 > `DEV IN PROGRESS` -> `RELEASE READY`

 If there is unfulfilled criteria due to missing requirement or a major change in definition should be requested, push the issue to Blocked, and make sure to Flag it.
-Assign, comment, and tag the Project Manager accordingly.
+Assign, comment, and tag the Project Lead accordingly.

 > **Issue is Blocked**
 >